 dSdt= -αaNbμmax,a SKS,a+S-αbNbμmax,b SKS,b+S

+would be great to show here how competitive outcomes depend on mismatches in traits by S and T.

 Where the underscripts a and b denote of the identity of each species.
 In a scenario where species colonise a novel experiment, the competition starts when the two species are rare.
 In this situation, we hypothesise that differences in exponential growth (and therefore differences in the traits and variables that give rise to this growth rate) are key, whereas other mechanisms that might be more relevant once populations reach a carrying capacity, such as inter and intraspecific competition, might here play a minor role.
 Further, we assume that species only compete for a common resource.
 We hypothesise that competition will be driven by differences, or mismatches, in individual species’ nutrient physiology traits, and that competitive outcomes are not significantly affected by direct interspecific interference such as production of toxins or competition for light.
 Finally, we neglect mortality rate.
 In this scenario, when the concentration of nutrients S is important, the growth rate of the two species μa and μb is close to μmax.
 Therefore the competitive outcome between the two species is mainly driven by mismatches in the maximum growth rate, and species a wins when μmax,a>μmax,b.
 However, when S becomes lower, the importance of the half-saturation constant KS becomes higher as it limits growth rate.
 A species having a lower KS will be able to have a higher growth rate at low nutrient concentrations, thus species a will win when KS,a <KS,b.

 Methods